 Trump watched and worked with Rudy on a number of key issues.

-So I think you you have somebody who has brought a sense of directness to what he's doing.
+So I think you have somebody who has brought a sense of directness to what he's doing.

 And by the way, this is not new for him.

-There's a terrific uh 1999 video uh which is available on YouTube of Jesse Jackson introducing Trump and thanking Trump I just happen to have it let me let me play some of it.
+There's a terrific 1999 video which is available on YouTube of Jesse Jackson introducing Trump and thanking Trump.

-We've got it uh cued up right now.
+We've got it queued up right now.

 Let's give Donald Trump a big answer.

-I now want to bring forth a friend who has well he is deceptive in that his social style is of such one can miss his seriousness and his commitment for this success is beyond argument.
+I now want to bring forth a friend who has, well, he is deceptive in that his social style is of such.

 And beyond that, in terms of reaching out and being inclusive, he's done that too.